-Having already engaged our curiosity with their previous release ‘Jessica 6’, Girl One & The Grease Guns have returned with a new single release entitled ‘(Here Come) The Catastrophe Machines’.
+Having already engaged our curiosity with their previous release ‘Jessica 6’, Girl One And The Grease Guns have returned with a new single release entitled ‘(Here Come) The Catastrophe Machines’.

 Making good on their manifesto for “causing confusion with a mixture of pure synth pop and more experimental electronic sounds”, the latest offering delivers a chaotic wall of noise, painting a chilling vision of dystopia, further illustrated by a rapid-fire video of sequences culled from a variety of arresting visual images from nuclear tests and slasher films to Dr Who.

-However, secreted away on the B-Side is a surprising gem of pure pop goodness titled ‘Hitting The Brick Wall’, which continues Girl One & The Grease Guns’ talent for crafting compelling electronic tunes.
+However, secreted away on the B-side is a surprising gem of pure pop goodness titled ‘Hitting The Brick Wall’, which continues Girl One And The Grease Guns’ talent for crafting compelling electronic tunes.

 ‘(Here Come) The Catastrophe Machines’/’Hitting The Brick Wall’ is released on by Squirrel Records as 7 inch vinyl single and download 13th November 2013.